soupi/learn-haskell-blog-generator/src/03-html/02-type_signatures.md

   "<" <> tag <> ">" <> content <> "</" <> tag <> ">"
 ```

-Hopefully this form makes it a bit clearer why Haskell functions
+Hopefully, this form makes it a bit clearer why Haskell functions
 always take one argument, even when we have syntactic sugar that
 might suggest otherwise.

 I'll mention one more syntactic sugar for anonymous functions:
 We don't actually have to write multiple argument anonymous functions
-this way, we can just write:
+this way, we can write:

 ```hs
 \<arg1> <arg2> ... <argN> -> <expression>